 The spectacular flora of the Cape, with the highest biodiversity in the world and a stunning range of plants from the famous proteas of the fynbos shrublands to the ‘stone’ plants of the deserts and some of the most attractive bulbs and annuals, familiar to our gardens

 Day 1 – Overnight flights take us from London to Cape Town, arriving the following morning.

 Cape Town and the Cape Peninsula

 Day 2 – We visit the famous Kirstenbosch Botanic Gardens, where we will have time to explore the wide collection of plants from across the country, which provides a perfect introduction to our itinerary and the flora of the region.
-If we have time, we will venture up Table Mountain, for the amazing views down over the city (weather permitting).

 West Coast and Darling Hills